MicrosoftDocs/customer-insights/ci-docs/audience-insights/integrate-engagement-insights.md

 - **Details:** Signal.Action.Name to represent the information to associate with the event.
 The selected property in this case indicates that the event is for email promotion.

-- **Activity type:** In this example, we choose the exsting activity type WebLog.
+- **Activity type:** In this example, we choose the existing activity type WebLog.
 This selection is a useful filter option to run prediction models or create segments based on this activity type.

 - **Set up relationship:** This important setting ties the activity to existing customer profiles. **Signal.User.Id** is the identifier configured in the SDK to be collected and that relates to the user ID in other data sources that are configured in audience insights.
-In this example, we configure the relationship between Signal.User.Id and RetailCustomers:CustomerRetailId, which is the primary key that was deinfed in the map step of the data unification process.
+In this example, we configure the relationship between Signal.User.Id and RetailCustomers:CustomerRetailId, which is the primary key that was identified in the map step of the data unification process.

 After processing the activities, you can review customer records and open a customer card to see activities from engagement insights in the timeline.